90 Colleges That Accept Low GPAs

 Undergraduate Enrollment: 1,200

-Franklin Pierce University is a private institution with a rural setting.
-Since 1962, the University has been delivering education that seamlessly blends liberal arts with practical learning experiences.
-Committed to fostering critical thinking and intellectual curiosity, Franklin Pierce University provides students with numerous opportunities to test their knowledge and skills in real-world settings.
+Franklin Pierce University is a private institution in a rural setting.
+Since 1962, the school has been delivering education that seamlessly blends liberal arts with practical learning experiences.
+Committed to fostering critical thinking and intellectual curiosity, Franklin Pierce University provides students with plenty of opportunities to test their knowledge and skills in real-world settings.

 Location: Buffalo, New York

-The State University of New York at Buffalo, colloquially known as SUNY Buffalo, is the largest institution within the State University of New York system.
-It stands as a public research university with an impressive amount of diversity and an undergraduate enrollment of over 6,000 students.
-The University offers hundreds of degree programs, emphasizing research and innovation.
+The State University of New York at Buffalo, or more simply, SUNY Buffalo, is one of the largest institutions within the State University of New York system.
+It stands as a public research university with an impressive amount of diversity and an undergraduate enrollment of over 5,000 students.
+The school offers more than 75 undergraduate majors—more than any other SUNY comprehensive college.

 5. Alabama State University